 In 2007 St James School was set up by a group of people from the School of Philosophy in South Africa who shared Mandela’s vision.
 They wanted to create a primary school with a difference: one which would educate children from less privileged backgrounds in Durban.
 Their aim was to nourish the whole child in body, mind and spirit, by giving them solid foundations in academic subjects and moral values.
 The idea was that by sharing these values with their friends and associates in the future, they would help to shape a safer, more self-sufficient and more united South Africa.
 Since its inception, St James has provided a primary education to children whose parents value these principles.

-Our school can accommodate 150 pupils in Grades 1-7.
+Our school can accommodate 150 pupils in Grades R-7.
 They come from a wide range of ethnic backgrounds and religions, providing a rich and diverse culture which we embrace and which we believe nurtures tolerance and understanding.
 Our school community is committed, hard-working and holds dear the welfare and progress of the school.

 In 2013 we were accepted as a member of ISASA (Independent Schools Association of South Africa) and our recent school leavers have been welcomed by some of the leading secondary schools in Kwazulu Natal province.

 The educational provision at St James is both traditional and innovative: traditional in the systematic sequenced teaching of basic subjects such as Reading & Literature, Writing, Mathematics, History, Geography, Science and Technology; innovative in its teaching of Sanskrit and Thinking Through Philosophy.
 Our broad range of subjects also includes: Music, Art, Speech & Drama, Life Orientation, isiZulu as our First Additional Language, Economic & Management Sciences and Arts & Culture.

 There are both internal and external examinations every year.
-The external examinations are Quintathlon and Conquesta, which have held a 100% pass rate over the years.
-The other external examination is Eskom Science Expo, Speech & Drama, in which the pupils of St James have always performed extremely well.
+The external examinations are Quintathlon and Conquesta, which have held a 100% pass rate over the years. external examinations include The Eskom Science Expo and The Speech & Drama Association Eisteddfod , in which the pupils of St James have always performed extremely well.